ex-man/GeneralInsurance_Class/Lessons/Lesson3x/README.md

 2) [Introduction to loss and expense ratios](Support/L3_loss_and_expense_ratios.md).
 This will help you finish excercise above (15 min)  *the last sentence needs fixing*
 3) [Introduction to shiny](Support/L3_intro_to_shiny.md) (45 min)

 #### Feedback (3 min)

-Go to `https://www.surveymonkey.co.uk/r/KS3SD7M` and please answer the questions as they really help us to improve the course.
+Please fill in [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=unI2RwfNcUOirniLTGGEDmMCeqOOjBtIuObM18vXqrtUOTlQSjZGT0s1SFBCSzU2UFRMRVpINU9LQy4u) about this lesson to help us to improve the course.

 #### Homework (~20 min) [4b]